Back to the Beverly Hills Hotel

-There are 208 Rooms and Suites at the Beverly Hills Hotel including 21 ‘one of a kind’ one to four bedroom bungalows on the 12-acre property.
-All of the guestrooms and suites in the hotel were recently renovated and include new furnishings and technology.
+There are 208 Rooms and Suites at the BHH including 21 ‘one of a kind’ one to four bedroom bungalows on the 12-acre property.
+All of the Beverly Hills Hotel guestrooms and suites in the hotel were recently renovated and include new furnishings and technology.

 Likewise, most of the Bungalows located on the 12-acre lush grounds are newly restored by Champalimaud (the Interior Design firm who also renovated the Bel Air and countless other luxury hotels) with a ‘modern California’ style.
 The coveted Presidential Bungalows opened in 2011.
 If you can, splurge for one of the five ‘one-of-a-kind’ bungalows inspired by the hotel’s legendary guests such as Elizabeth Taylor (who actually did spend six of her eight honeymoons here), Lauren Bacall and Marlene Dietrich.
 These 5,000 square foot, 3-bedroom bungalows come equipped with a great room, chefs kitchen, outdoor living area and fireplace and infinity plunge pool.
 The term ‘bungalow’ is a bit of an oxymoron here.

-Some famous ones to check out if you can: #7 (named Norma Jean) was Marilyn Monroe’s favorite bungalow, #4 is where Howard Hughes lived on and off for 30 years, and #5 is where Elizabeth Taylor and Richard Burton often stayed.
+Some famous ones to check out if you can: #7 (named Norma Jean) was Marilyn Monroe’s favorite Beverly Hills Hotel bungalow, #4 is where Howard Hughes lived on and off for 30 years, and #5 is where Elizabeth Taylor and Richard Burton often stayed.

 Where to Eat

 These are just a few of our favorites in town that we hit this trip.
-(See our review of the Malibu Beach Inn for Malibu favorites).
-Stay tuned for our upcoming Insider Guides on Los Angeles and Malibu for a more in-depth lists.
+(See Inviato’s review of the Malibu Beach Inn for Malibu favorites).
+Stay tuned for our upcoming City Guides on Los Angeles and Malibu for a more in-depth lists.